Want to learn new ways to make extra money?

 After clicking on the open account button, you’ll be directed to a basic form to get started:

-After hitting the “Show Me My Plan” button, this is what I got:
+After selecting the “Show Me My Plan” button, you should see something similar to this:

 If your eyes glaze over when you look at asset allocations and you have no clue what anything means, then the Managed Portfolio option (this option) is probably best for you– let the pros handle it for a very reasonable cost.